-Fig.~\ref{fig:bfield.demo} illustrates the scaling of the magnetic fields with BH-centric radius in the simulations (discussed in detail below), showing the full dynamic range of the simulation.
-We highlight (1) the sub-nG intergalactic magnetic fields from which all other fields are self-consistently amplified; (2) the ISM magnetic fields on scales $\sim 1-10\,$kpc, which have completely ``typical'' values of $\sim 1-15\,{\rm \mu G}$, similar to those observed in the local ISM of the Milky Way (despite this being a massive, high-redshift galaxy), and form the ultimate source of the nuclear fields; and (3) how the magnetic field in the galaxy very crudely scales as $|{\bf B}| \propto r^{-1}$ over a wide range of scales (discussed below).
-We also highlight (see \paperone\ for details) the range of scales where we reach our maximum target resolution (distances $\lesssim 10\,$pc uniformly have mass resolution $<0.01\,{\rm M}_{\odot}$) and exclusively follow star formation with the resolved individual-star { STARFORGE} stellar evolution/formation models.
+Fig.~\ref{fig:bfield.demo} illustrates the scaling of the magnetic fields with BH-centric radius, showing the full dynamic range of the simulation.
+We will study scales within the disk below but, because we will argue below that the magnetic flux carried into the disk is important, we wish to highlight that the fields grow ultimately from sub-nG intergalactic magnetic fields, with ISM magnetic fields on scales $\sim 1-10\,$kpc, which have completely ``typical'' values of $\sim 1-15\,{\rm \mu G}$ \citep{beck:2015.b.field.review}, similar to those observed in the local ISM of the Milky Way (despite this being a massive, high-redshift galaxy).
+The magnetic fields (and other properties like gas densities) grow relatively smoothly down to disk scales, without a sharp discontinuity at some particular radius.
+We also identify the range of scales where our simulation reaches maximum target resolution ($r\lesssim 10\,$pc), to make it clear that the entire dynamic range we study here uniformly has mass resolution $<0.01\,{\rm M}_{\odot}$.

-Fig.~\ref{fig:image.wedgeplot} visualizes several different properties in a projected 2D image over a dynamic range of a factor $\gtrsim 1000$ in radius, now focusing just on the innermost regions of our simulation from $10^{-3}-1$\,pc (recall the simulation box is $\sim 100\,$cMpc on a side).
+Fig.~\ref{fig:image.wedgeplot} visualizes several different properties in a projected 2D image over a dynamic range of a factor $\gtrsim 1000$ in radius, now focusing just on the innermost regions of our simulation from $10^{-3}-1$\,pc where the disk forms.
 These include: 3D gas density $n_{\rm gas}$, temperature $T$, plasma $\beta\equiv c_{s}^{2}/v_{A}^{2}$, ratio of toroidal to total field strength $|B_{\rm tor}|/|{\bf B}|$, ratio of azimuthal to total velocity $|v_{\phi}|/|{\bf v}|$, ratio of magnetic pressure $P_{\rm B}$ to total non-rotational kinetic/turbulent ram pressure $P_{\rm turb}$, and ``effective'' total local Toomre $Q_{\rm eff}$ parameter (including thermal+magnetic+turbulent support).
-We discuss these properties in more detail below.
-Fig.~\ref{fig:radial.profile.general} complements this, showing the 1D (averaged in concentric radial shells) radial profiles of different properties out to $\sim$\,pc scales, allowing us to see the properties in the innermost radii (of greatest interest here) in more detail (as compared to e.g.\ Fig.~\ref{fig:bfield.demo}, which shows the full dynamic range of the simulation but necessarily makes it more difficult to discern the details on smaller spatial scales).
+Fig.~\ref{fig:radial.profile.general} complements this, showing the 1D (averaged in concentric radial shells) radial profiles of different properties out to $\sim$\,pc scales.